delphidabbler/codesnip-faq/UsingCodeSnip.md

 ### Earlier versions

 * Display the ***Configure Compilers*** dialogue box from the ***Tools | Configure Compilers*** menu option.
-* Select the Delphi XE2 compiler from the scrolling list on the left hand side of the dialogue box.
+* Select the required Delphi compiler from the scrolling list on the left hand side of the dialogue box.
 * Select the ***Switches*** tab (named ***Command Line*** on some versions of CodeSnip).
 * Check to see if a `-NS` command is already present in the ***Switches*** list.
 If so, select it.
 * In the ***Add or edit switch*** box enter the required `-NS` command (or modify any existing command you selected in step 3).
 For example if your snippet uses `SysUtils` and `Windows` enter `-NSSystem;WinAPI`.